-Prior to 2017, TSA didn’t ask passengers to remove tablets, e-readers, and cameras from their carry-on bags.
+Before 2017, TSA didn’t ask passengers to remove tablets, e-readers, and cameras from their carry-on bags.
 But in 2017, they increased security.
-Since then, you now have to take out any electronics larger than a mobile cell phone out of your bag and place them in a separate bin, so they can be screened without any other items interfering the image.
+You now have to take electronics bigger than a mobile cell phone out of your bag and place them in a separate bin, so other items won’t interfere with the image when screened.
 That said, you can still leave your cell-phone in the bag.

-An important note about bringing electronics: When bringing any electronics in your hand luggage, always make sure that they’re fully charged.
+An important note about bringing electronics: Always ensure that all electronics you’re bringing in your hand luggage are charged.
 The TSA agents might ask you to turn your electronics on during the security, and if the battery is dead or the device doesn’t turn on, they’re allowed to confiscate the item.

 Do You Have to Take out Chargers at Airport Security?

-Chargers and cables for electronic devices don’t need to be removed from your carry-on when going through the airport security.
+Chargers and cables for electronic devices don’t need to be removed from your carry-on when going through airport security.
 That said, they do clutter the x-ray images a lot, so unless you’ve packed just a few chargers in there, the TSA agents might ask you to remove them from the bag and place them in a separate bin.
-But personally, I always do that anyway.
-I have a zippered mesh bag full of chargers, and I proactively remove it and place inside a separate bin to avoid any additional inspections.
+But we always do that anyway.
+We use a zippered mesh bag full of chargers which we proactively remove and place inside a separate bin to avoid any additional inspections.

 Do You Have to Take out Toiletries and Liquids at Airport Security?

 During the airport security screening, you have to remove your quart-sized bag of toiletries from your carry-on and place it in a separate bin.
-Quite often, liquids obstruct the images of the x-ray screening machine, so they have to be placed inside a separate bin.
+The reason is that liquids can obstruct the images of the x-ray screening machine.

 Do You Have to Take out Medication at Airport Security?

 Unless the medicine is in a liquid or powder form, it can stay inside your carry-on.
-Powdered and liquid medicine will have to be removed and placed inside a separate bin because they obstruct the x-ray screening images.
-If you don’t want your medicine to be screened, you can ask the TSA officers to inspect them manually.
+Powdered or liquid medicine will have to be removed and placed inside a separate bin because it can obstruct the x-ray screening images.
+If you don’t want your medicine screened, you can ask the TSA officers to inspect them manually.

 Do You Have to Take out Food at Airport Security?

 Although you aren’t obliged to remove food items from your bag, it’s a good idea to do that nevertheless.
-TSA has stated many times that quite often, specific foods will obstruct the x-ray screening images.
-So to get a clear image, they’ll ask you to remove any food items from your bag and place them in a separate bin.
+TSA has stated many times that specific foods will obstruct the x-ray screening images.
+To get a clear image, they’ll ask you to remove any food items from your bag and place them in a separate bin.